 Take a closer look at some planned giving resources that might be helpful to your planning.

 Making a provision in your will for the Foundation is a simple process.
-You can leave a specific asset, a percentage of your estate or the remainder of your estate after you have taken care of other beneficiaries.
+You can leave a specific asset or amount, a percentage of your estate or the remainder of your estate after you have taken care of other beneficiaries.
 Also, you may leave your bequest unrestricted or designate it for a specific use.
 The appropriate wording for making a gift depends upon the type of gift, state law, and your own unique circumstances.
 The following will provision is an example of how you may designate your gift.
 Consult an attorney to be sure you have a properly drafted legal document.

-Perhaps you have already included a bequest to Sigma Tau Gamma in your will, but are you aware that you have options that can produce substantial tax savings in your lifetime as well as reduce or eliminate the taxes on your estate.
+Perhaps you have already included a bequest to Sigma Tau Gamma in your Will, but are you aware that you have options that can produce substantial tax savings in your lifetime as well as reduce or eliminate the taxes on your estate.